Living with a disability - for teens

 If a sibling has a disability or illness they might need extra attention, this can be hard for other brothers and sisters.
 Siblings Australia is an organisation that can provide support when you are feeling stressed or finding it hard dealing with your brother or sister’s special needs.
 You can get online support by joining their Teensibchat at this address: http://www.siblingsaustralia.org.au

 All brothers and sisters, including those who have brothers and sisters with disabilities, sometimes want time out either on their own or to have their parents to themselves sometimes.
 Talk to your parents and see if you can arrange this, even if just at rare times.
-The topic Disability - living with someone who has a disability explores many of the issues.

 It often happens that a person with a disability is teased or bullied, or maybe their brother or sister is being teased or bullied.
 You may know that the people doing the teasing or bullying are trying to hide their own problems by making someone else feel upset, but it can still hurt.
 Here are some ideas of things you could do: